 If you want a travel-branded card with far more robust ways to earn and redeem points and more perks than the JetBlue Card — also with no annual fee — this is the one to consider.

-Earn 3X points for eating out and ordering in, 3X points for gas stations, rideshares and transit, and 3X points for travel including flights, hotels, homestays and car rentals.
+Earn 3X points on eating out and ordering in, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.
 That’s more points and a broader definition of travel than the JetBlue Card.
 Travel includes spending on airlines, car rentals, hotels and home-stays, cruises, gas stations, ride-sharing, railways, parking, taxis and tolls.
 Terms apply.

 There’s also more ways to redeem the points you earn on the Wells Fargo Propel American Express® card.
 If you’re a Wells Fargo customer, use them to pay down an existing loan or mortgage, get cash at Wells Fargo ATMs, deposit them into a checking or savings account or get a statement credit.
 If you don’t have a Wells Fargo account, you can get cash back as a credit, a deposit to a qualifying account or a paper check.